jmpavlick/SpaFunctionAppADAuthGuide/readme.md

 1. Set the value for `authority` to the value you created for the "Issuer URL" field in Step 5 - mine is `https://login.microsoftonline.com/61f0b886-8759-40ba-9987-299b74240718`
 1. Set the value for `redirectUri` to your `frontend` SPA's URL - mine is `https://wonderful-mud-0fb8a610f.azurestaticapps.net/`
 1. Commit and push.
 Go to Github, navigate to your fork repo and go to the Actions tab.
 When the deployment goes green, access your SPA's URL in the browser

-## Don't forget - logging in as a user in your organization vs logging in as your own user
+1. __Click here to sign in!__

+At this point, you should be redirected to a Microsoft sign-in page.
+Enter credentials for an account on your Azure AD domain and follow the sign-in flow.

+If everything works, you will be redirected back to your SPA, and under the "Account info" section, you will see a JSON representation of your Azure AD domain account info.

+### Check your progress

+Before moving on to the next step, every statement in the following list should be true:

+1. You have access to an Azure AD domain account in your domain
+1. You can successfully authenticate to your Azure AD domain from your SPA's page
+1. You are redirected back to your SPA after authentication, and can see a JSON reprsentation of your Azure AD domain account info.

+### Step 9: Give the `frontend` SPA access to the `backend-jmp` API

+TODO, I'm exhausted.

+### Step 10: Configure CORS

-## Check in with seeing about logout and the logout redirect URL - it's in Step 6
+## TODO: Check in with seeing about logout and the logout redirect URL - it's in Step 6